Machine-Readable Data and Financial Analysts in Asset Management

 Financial Advisors in the Private Market

-Financial advisors intermediate more than 20% of capital raised non-financial firms in the private market.
+Financial advisors intermediate more than 20% of capital raised by non-financial firms in the private market.
 I provide evidence that they mitigate search frictions between capital seekers and investors.
-Using web-scraped misconduct records of advisors as a proxy for reputation, I find that low reputation advisors charge higher commission rates on average.
-To explain this result, I propose a random search model in which low quality firms pay higher commission rates and endogenously match more with advisors with low reputation.
+Using web-scraped misconduct records of advisors as a proxy for reputation, I find that low-reputation advisors charge higher commission rates on average.
+To explain this result, I propose a random search model in which low-quality firms pay higher commission rates and endogenously match more with advisors with low reputations.